-However, there’s another way to borrow money from a financial institution that is even more versatile than a personal loan.
-It’s called a personal line of credit.
+One of the most versatile loans you can get from a financial institution is a personal loan.
+You can use the money for anything from funding your wedding or vacation to consolidating your debts.
+However, there’s another way to borrow money from a financial institution that is even more versatile than a personal loan--a personal line of credit

 Instead of borrowing a lump sum, a personal line of credit instead lets you borrow up to a certain amount of money and only pay interest on the amount you borrow.
 Even better, you can repay part or all of the money you borrowed on your personal line of credit, and it will be available for you to borrow again.

 These two financial vehicles are so similar most people wonder if there’s any difference between one or the other.
 In fact, there are situations where a personal line of credit is a better choice than a personal loan, and vice versa.